The UK is home to some seriously great cities, most notably, London – but what are the prettiest cities in the UK?

 Where to stay: For five-star luxury stay at Edinburgh’s most famous hotel, The Balmoral.
 See stunning views of the New Town from the apartments at The Edinburgh Grand.
 Or book one of our favourite boutique hotels; Dunstane Houses for copper bath heaven, the pastel-coloured Eden Locke apartments, or the glamorous Rutland Hotel & Apartments.

-If you haven’t been to Bath yet, stick it top of your list, as it’s truly one of the prettiest cities in the UK.
+If you haven’t been to Bath stick it top of your list, as it’s truly one of the prettiest cities in the UK.

 Must-dos include a dip in the Thermae Bath Spa, which has an indoor and rooftop pool, and the option to book spa treatments.
-Book a cruise down the River Avon to see views of the city that can’t be seen on foot.
-And make time for a photo op at Bath’s most famous street, Royal Crescent.
+Book a cruise down the River Avon to see views of the city that can’t be seen on foot, and make time for a photo op at Bath’s most famous street, Royal Crescent.

 Literary fans will also appreciate the Jane Austen Centre.
 The author made the city her home in the early 1800s, and it inspired two of her books, Northanger Abbey and Persuasion.